rpthms/nft-geo-filter/README.md

   }
   ```

-* Use an ip table named 'monaco-filter' to block IPv4 packets from Monaco\
+* Use an ip table named 'monaco-filter' to block IPv4 packets from Monaco and count the blocked packets\
-  Command to run: `nft-geo-filter --table-family ip --table-name monaco-filter MC`\
+  Command to run: `nft-geo-filter --table-family ip --table-name monaco-filter --counter MC`\
   Resulting ruleset:
   ```
   table ip monaco-filter {